YuvaSec/Hashnode/draft-67ebeece4859ddf53a285587.md

 ### 4\.
 Monitor and Detect Usage

-* Use tools like SIEM to track where your data’s going.
+* Use tools like SIEM to track where your data is going.

-* Catch risky prompts in real-time with inline DLP.
+* Catch risky prompts in real time with inline DLP.

 * Tools like BigID or Grip can help you map out how AI is being used across your organisation.